a160v/calcometer/README.md

 # Calcometer

 Calcometer helps healthcare workers keep track of distances and time they spend traveling by car between patients.
-Calcometer is an easy to use app that helps
+Have a look at the [walkthrough video](https://www.youtube.com/watch?v=P50Yu_BbbCo).

 The application has the following core models: